 Fact #2: A Pap test is still the best “early warning” tool for cervical cancer.

-"It takes quite a period of time before precancerous lesions turn into cervical cancer," said Hamilton.
-"But a Pap smear can find precancerous lesions before they become a cancer, which allows us to intervene and prevent a cancer from developing.
+“It often takes quite a period of time before precancerous lesions turn into cervical cancer," says Dr. Hamilton.
+"A Pap smear can find precancerous lesions before they become a cancer, which allows us to intervene and prevent a cancer from developing.
 In the U.S. right now, the majority of people diagnosed with invasive cervical cancer haven't gotten routine screening Pap smears which is evidence to the benefit of this screening test."

-Fact #3: HPV is the by far the greatest risk factor for cervical cancer.
+Fact #3: HPV is by far the greatest risk factor for cervical cancer.

 Fact #4: Two vaccines can protect against the types of HPV linked to cervical cancer.

-"But while the vaccines protect 70-80 percent of cervical cancers, it doesn't mean you can't get some of the other types of HPV that aren't covered," cautioned Dr. Hamilton.
-"The vaccines are a form of risk reduction, not a risk elimination."
+“But while the vaccines protect against 70-80 percent of cervical cancers, it doesn’t mean you can’t get some of the other types of HPV that aren't covered,” cautions Dr. Hamilton.
+"The vaccines are a form of risk reduction, not a risk elimination.”

 Fact #5: You and your doctor should decide together how often you need to have a Pap test.

-There is no magic age that is the cut-off point for Pap tests, said Hamilton.
+There is no magic age that is the cut-off point for Pap tests, says Dr. Hamilton.
 Risk factors such as previous abnormal Pap results, your family medical history, your number of sexual partners, even being overweight or a smoker can all increase the chances of developing cervical cancer.

-"And since the Pap test is still the best way to catch the disease in its early stages or even before it develops from precancerous lesions," she added, "your doctor may recommend that, in the presence of risk factors, you continue to undergo a yearly Pap, before, during or even after menopause."
+“And since the Pap test is still the best way to catch the disease in its early stages or even before it develops from precancerous lesions,” she adds, “your doctor may recommend that, in the presence of risk factors, you continue to undergo a yearly Pap, before, during or even after menopause.”